multiphenics/multiphenicsx/README.md

 Like all core **FEniCSx** components, **multiphenicsx** is freely available under the GNU LGPL, version 3.

-Visit [multiphenics.github.io](https://multiphenics.github.io/) for more information.
+Visit [multiphenics.github.io](https://multiphenics.github.io/) for installation instructions and additional information.